Phrases from The Hitchhiker's Guide to the Galaxy: Don't Panic

 In the series, Don't Panic is a phrase on the cover of The Hitchhiker's Guide to the Galaxy.
-The novel explains that this was partly because the device "looked insanely complicated" to operate, and partly to keep intergalactic travellers from panicking.
+The novel explains that this was partly because the device "looked insanely complicated" to operate, and partly to keep interstellar travellers from panicking.
 "It is said that despite its many glaring (and occasionally fatal) inaccuracies, the Hitchhiker's Guide to the Galaxy itself has outsold the Encyclopedia Galactica because it is slightly cheaper, and because it has the words 'DON'T PANIC' in large, friendly letters on the cover."

 Arthur C. Clarke said Douglas Adams' use of "don't panic" was perhaps the best advice that could be given to humanity.

-British rock band Coldplay's debut album Parachutes contains a song called "Don’t Panic" in reference to the series.
+British rock band Coldplay's debut album Parachutes contains a song called "Don't Panic" in reference to the series.

 On 6 February 2018 SpaceX launched the Falcon Heavy rocket, carrying Elon Musk's Tesla Roadster which had "DON'T PANIC!" written on the screen on the dashboard as a reference to the series.

 Knowing where one's towel is

 Within the Hitchhiker's Guide to the Galaxy universe, towels are regarded as indispensable equipment for experienced travellers, since they can be put to a wide variety of uses.
 Consequently, a person who can quickly adapt to virtually any new situation is said to know where their towel is.
-The logic behind this statement is presented in chapter 3 of the first novel in the series thus:
+The logic behind this statement is presented in chapter 3 of the first novel in the series thusly:

 Adams got the idea for this phrase when he went travelling and found that his beach towel kept disappearing.
 In the 1985 book The Hitchhiker's Guide to the Galaxy -The Radio Scripts, his friends describe how he would always "mislay" his towel.
 On Towel Day, fans commemorate Adams by carrying towels with them.